atomt/acne/README.md

 Multiple domains on a single certificate (SANs)
 > acme new acmetest -d example.com -d www.example.com

-Use a non-default set of hooks (calling out to say ansible also possible)
+Use a non-default set of hooks (calling out to say ansible also possible, also used on renew)
 > acne new acmetest -d acmetest.example.com --for nginx --for dovecot

 Or use some other ACME enabled CA for this one certificate?
 > acne new acmetest -d acmetest.example.com --ca superawesomeacmeca

-Renew all certificates in the store close to their expiry date, using same settings specified at new time
+Renew all certificates in the store close to their expiry date, using same settings specified when created, including what hooks, CA and so on.
 > acne renew-auto